fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_state.md

 ## Overview
 :::module
-  This module lets you define a `state` using `predicate commands`.
+  This module allows defining a `state` using `predicate commands`.

-  With it, you can:
+  Using this defined `state`, you can:

   - Define commands to be executed when a player `enters` or `leaves` this `state`.

-  - Check whether a player is in the `state`.
+  - Check whether a player is currently in the `state`.

-  - Use `placeholders` related to the `state`.
+  - Display `placeholders` relevant to the `state`.

 :::